neonexus/streamer-toolkit/README.md

         * Just make sure you update the page rule when your Ngrok address changes (hence the temporary redirect).

-1. Next, copy `config/session.js.sample` -> `config/session.js`, and set the secret in the file to something unique and random (a hashed string of the current time + "I'm a little teapot" would work).
+1. Next, copy `config/models.js.sample` -> `config/models.js`, and set the secret in the file to something unique and random (a hashed string of the current time + "I'm a little teapot" for example).
+[Here is a handy script](https://jsfiddle.net/hackerferret/Bw4d4/) to generate SHA 256 hashes.

+1. Now, copy `config/session.js.sample` -> `config/session.js`, and do as you did before with `config/models.js`, set the secret in the file to something unique and random.

 **REMEMBER:** NEVER store sensitive data in repositories!
 Any sensitive bits of data, like API keys, that you add to the project should be stored in the `config/local.js` file.